FirelyTeam/firely-docs/vonk/reference/architecture.rst

 It also leverages the `dependency injection`_ pattern that is central to ASP.NET Core.
 If you are not familiar with these concepts, please review them first.

-Vonk FHIR Components are pieces of middleware that handle the interactions of the `FHIR RESTful API`_.
+Vonk's core plugins provide middleware components that handles the interactions of the `FHIR RESTful API`_.
 These components are placed in the pipeline.
 The pipeline starts with a few general components that interpret the incoming http request and determine which interaction is being called.
 This information is fed to the rest of the pipeline as the Request property of an IVonkContext object, analogous to the HttpContext and its Request property of ASP.NET Core itself.
 The IVonkContext also provides the Response property that is used to communicate the status, resource and/or OperationOutcome resulting from the interaction.
-On the way back through the pipeline the counterparts of the interpreting middleware translates the IVonkContext Response back to an http response, conforming to the FHIR specification.
+On the way back through the pipeline the counterparts of the interpreting middleware translate the IVonkContext Response back to an http response, conforming to the FHIR specification.
 The rest of the pipeline consists of middleware components that each fulfill one of the interactions.
 So there is one for ``read``, one for ``create``, for ``search`` et cetera.
 These components are just regular ASP.Net Core Middleware components, except that they have access to the IVonkContext, and act on that.